jwebster2469/ChatGPT-store/README.md

 **ChatGPT Rough GPTs**

 > Some of my custom GPTs are concepts that were created as experiments with AI.
 GPTs such as 'Emergency Kit' and 'Treasure Hunt Game' are rough concept GPTs.
 I might improve 'Treasure Hunt Game' but I won't improve 'Emergency Kit'.
 There are also two private concepts, '3D Model Imaging' and 'YouTube Data Image'.
 With these rough concepts I wanted to visualize 3D model files by capturing images from six distinct views, and compile YouTube data into image files.

 #

+> [!CAUTION]
+> Copyright (C) 2023, Sourceduty - All Rights Reserved.
+> <br>
+> THE CONTENTS OF THIS PROJECT ARE PROPRIETARY.
+> <br>
+> OpenAI updated it's [Terms of use](https://openai.com/policies/terms-of-use) which included adding a Copyright Complaints section.
+>
+> Sourceduty won't use ChatGPT without also using GitHub.
+This repository will be used to prove and dispute the originality of Sourceduty GPTs.
+Sourceduty continues to competively exert a strong effort to build original copyright-protected custom GPTs.

+#